 - Government and Environmental Laws: Changes in tariffs, policies, and regulations keep happening and the scale is international.
 Thus, these regular changes in laws by the government and environmental laws hamper the supply chain and operations and increase costs and logistical challenges.

-- Brand Consistency: Hermes, LVMH have much better brand consistency as compared to Gucci.
+- Brand Consistency: Hermes, and LVMH have much better brand consistency as compared to Gucci.
 This is because of Gucci’s presence in multiple different segments.
 Gucci has still grown a lot over the years and maintained its revenues but its brand image can be diluted.

 - D2C Brands: D2C brands have lower costs and good quality, and with the rise of digitalization, D2C brands are being better adopted in the marketplace.
 This is a direct threat to brands like Gucci which have to be experienced in Retail before buying.
 Nonetheless, at the same time, there is increasing adoption of Luxury brands in emerging markets.
 Thus Gucci has to just be wary of D2C brands.